-2 The PAN for Year 12 is for external applicants only.
+&lt;sup>3 The PAN for Year 12 is for external applicants only.
 It is in addition to students moving on from Year 11 at this school.
+A receiving school names 'feeder' schools in its own admissions policy.
+This can change from one year to the next.

-3 For Devon-resident young people.
-Where the school is further than a walking distance of 3 miles.
+&lt;sup>5 For Plymouth-resident young people.
 See the Education Transport Policy for full details.

-4 Applications made after the closing date will be considered after all on-time applications (unless the LA accepts that the application could not have been made earlier) and may be disadvantaged.
+&lt;sup>6 Applications made after the closing date will be considered after all on-time applications (unless the LA accepts that the application could not have been made earlier) and may be disadvantaged.

-5 Appeals can be submitted sooner than this.
+&lt;sup>7 Appeals can be submitted sooner than this.